What Are Polysaccharides? What Has the Research Taught Us?

 Nutrition for Optimal Health

 Optimal health can only be achieved through proper nutrition that includes the right amounts of the correct macronutrients, micronutrients, and phytonutrients.
 All of these nutrients are required by our cells to enable them to function properly.
 Ultimately, starting with each individual cell all the way up to our entire body, we need certain amounts and types of these different nutrients to function correctly and optimally.
-We will talk about the distinctions among these diverse types of nutrients in another post.
+I will talk about the distinctions among these diverse types of nutrients in another post.

 What are Polysaccharides?

 In this post, I want to focus on your need for including polysaccharides in your diet, as I know how important they are for achieving and maintaining optimal health.
 In case you are not familiar with them, polysaccharides are simply a type of carbohydrate, which is a macronutrient.
-Polysaccharides are complex (i.e., poly) in their chemical structure meaning that they have many different carbon bonds that hold them together.Polysaccharides are complex carbohydrates that may be familiar to you, occurring in foods such as vegetables and whole grains.
+Polysaccharides are complex (i.e., poly) in their chemical structure meaning that they have many different carbon bonds that hold them together.
+Polysaccharides are complex carbohydrates that may be familiar to you, occurring in foods such as vegetables and whole grains.
 Polysaccharides are different from monosaccharides (i.e., mono = single or simple sugars) like fructose.
-The polysaccharides that I have found through my research to be the most beneficial for supporting optimal health come from aloe vera and rice bran, and both of these polysaccharides are typically uncommon, if not entirely absent, in the modern diet.
-Do you know anyone who eats aloe vera?I do not!In fact, to genuinely enjoy their benefits, you must consume them in concentrated amounts in a dietary supplement like Daily Brain Care.
-Otherwise, you would not be able to consume enough of them from their natural plant sources to achieve a therapeutic benefit.
+The polysaccharides that I have studied most closely come from aloe vera and rice bran, and both of these polysaccharides are typically uncommon, if not entirely absent, in the modern diet.
+Do you know anyone who eats aloe vera?
+I do not!
+In fact, to consume them in the amounts used in research, you would need a concentrated source such as a dietary supplement like Daily Brain Care, because the amounts available from their natural plant sources in an ordinary diet are considerably smaller.

 Why are Polysaccharides Important?

-The field of glycobiology (the study of the biology, biosynthesis, and structure of carbohydrates, saccharides, or sugars) demonstrates the importance of polysaccharides (complex sugars) and how they are used in so many more ways than just as a source of energy.
+The field of glycobiology (i.e., the study of the biology, biosynthesis, and structure of carbohydrates, saccharides, or sugars) demonstrates the importance of polysaccharides and how they are used in so many more ways than just as a source of energy.
 The discoveries in this field are revealing the ways in which polysaccharides are utilized by every cell in the human body.
 In 1996, Harper’s Biochemistry listed several important saccharides as glucose, fucose, mannose, galactose, xylose, n-acetyl glucosamine, n-acetyl galactosamine, and n-acetyl neuraminic acid.
 These saccharides are crucial for proper cellular function, and yet we know that only two of them, glucose and galactose, are present to any great extent in the modern diet.

 Conclusion

-Please remember that “a sugar is not a sugar,” meaning that all sugars are not created equally.The differences in sugars are dependent on at least two important characteristics:(1) their source and (2) their biochemical structure.The complex sugars that come from aloe vera and rice bran are vastly different from the simple sugars that come from overly processed corn.So, please do not confuse the word “sugar” with always meaning something bad or detrimental.
+Please remember that “a sugar is not a sugar,” meaning that all sugars are not created equally.
+The differences in sugars are dependent on at least two important characteristics: (1) their source and (2) their biochemical structure.
+The complex sugars that come from aloe vera and rice bran are vastly different from the simple sugars that come from overly processed corn.
+So, please do not confuse the word “sugar” with always meaning something bad or detrimental.
 If someone makes the statement that all sugars are bad for you, then it is not only ignorant, but wrong.
 Many sugars can be beneficial for you and if taken in proper amounts they can be part of your formula for achieving and maintaining outstanding health.

 FAQs on Polysaccharides